Somewhat Resilient

 This role is somewhat resilient

-Welding is labeled "Somewhat Resilient" because AI is genuinely changing how the work gets done, even if it isn't eliminating the job entirely.
-Robots and cobots are taking over repetitive, straightforward welds in many shops, and AI tools are stepping in to help with programming, quality checks, and real-time process monitoring — tasks that used to rely heavily on human experience alone.
+Welding is labeled "Somewhat Resilient" because AI and robots are genuinely changing how this work gets done, even if they are not replacing welders entirely.
+Robots are taking over repetitive, predictable welds in some shops, and AI tools now handle programming, quality checks, and real-time process monitoring tasks that used to require more human attention.

 Read full analysis